IBM/couchbackup/README.md

 couchbackup --db animaldb --log animaldb.log --resume true --output animaldb.txt
 ```

+### Compatibility note

+When using `--resume` use the same version of couchbackup that started the backup.

 ## Restore

 Now that we have our backup text file, we can restore it to a new, empty, existing database using the `couchrestore`: